 The long-awaited decent DVD release of Four Flies on Gray Velvet is a late-inning coup for anyone trying to lose their moral compass, and you should be trying, because it's harder than you think.
 Luckily, Argento's films--even at their worst--are never "safe" and always rich in moral ambiguity: Good guys are hipster artists driven to risk their friends' lives in finding the killer, more out of perverse fascination than genuine empathy for the victims; the killers have their reasons and police hardly matter except as deadpan mashers waiting around on the sidelines with their pages of red herring exposition.

-In FOUR FLIES, for example, there's some "experimental procedure" where lasers project the retinal image at the moment of death, a surreal trip to a coffin-makers convention with a bohemian named "God," psychedelic wallpaper, chic 70s menswear, and fantasias of being a successful artist jet-setting around Rome.
-There's also hot chicks and gruesome stabbing but even us paranoid feminists can get into the kinky murders of Argento.
+In Four Flies for example, there's some "experimental procedure" where lasers project the retinal image at the moment of death, a surreal trip to a coffin-makers convention with a bohemian named "God," psychedelic wallpaper, chic 70s menswear, and fantasias of being a successful artist jet-setting around Rome.
+There's also hot chicks, mincing gay stereotypes, and gruesome stabbing but even us paranoid feminists can get into the kinky murders of Argento.
 He's always feeling the pain and everything's a double-edged sword of entendre and labyrinthine cinebolism.

-If you're a big lover of Bird with Crystal Plumage you might long for one of Morricone's children's music box leitmotifs to run through, but Ennio doesn't get much to do this time.
-The garage psych jams of the group our hero drums for prefigure Goblin, but Argento's more into the long suspenseful silence thing for FLIES, with hiding in closets and hearing faint footsteps getting louder up the stairs all the time louder.
+If you're a big lover of Bird with Crystal Plumage you might long for one of Morricone's children's music box leitmotifs to run through his score for Flies but like Exorcist 2: The Heretic, his nerve-jangle drumming, mashed piano, heartbeat bass and dropping luggage on piano strings gambits don't show up until halfway through the film; before then it's all silence or generic loung psych jams of the group our hero drums for.
+Argento's more into the long suspenseful silence thing for Flies, anyway, with hiding in closets and hearing faint footsteps getting louder up the stairs all the time louder.
 Then silence in which one strains to hear the faintest scraping.
+The pitch blackness stretches sometimes over 3/4 of the frame, all but daring you to wonder if there's even a movie going on.
+There is, but a lot of it nods to other films, by Val Lewton (a whole walled-in park sequence mirrors Val Lewton and Jacque Tourneur's 1943 masterpiece, The Leopard Man).